How to Do Local SEO on a Budget (Without Paying for Ads or Directories)

 “How often should I get my gutters cleaned?”

-“Why your small business does need a website (even if you’re on Facebook)”
+“Why your small business needs a website (even if you’re on Facebook)”

 Each one helps Google trust you - and gives people a reason to stay on your site.